rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 Command (cp or mv) source target

-Source is the file (or directory) you want to copy or move
+Source is the file (or directory) you want to copy or move.

-Target is the file (or directory) you want to copy or move it to
+Target is the file (or directory) you want to copy or move it to.

 ```bash